retrogamesnetwork/repository/README.md

 ## How to deploy

 1. cd _site
-2. yarn run build && aws s3 sync . s3://dos.zone
+2. yarn run build && aws s3 sync --acl public-read . s3://dos.zone

 Optionally you can specify --delete in (3), if so you need to redeploy dos.zone.app.